Kyle Philips

-Kyle Michael Philips (born June 17, 1999) is an American football wide receiver for the Tennessee Titans of the National Football League (NFL).
-He played college football at UCLA and was a first-team all-conference selection in the Pac-12 in 2021.
+Kyle Michael Philips (born June 17, 1999) is an American professional football wide receiver.
+He played college football for the UCLA Bruins and was a first-team all-conference selection in the Pac-12 in 2021.
+Philips was drafted by the Tennessee Titans in the fifth round of the 2022 NFL draft.

-Early years
+Early life

 Philips grew up in San Marcos, California, and attended San Marcos High School.
 As a junior, he had 65 receptions for 909 yards and eleven touchdowns.
 In his senior year, Philips caught 59 passes for 1,318 yards and 10 touchdowns.
 He also made 59 tackles on defense in his high school career.

 Philips was ranked as a four-star recruit by ESPN and listed as the No. 31 recruit in California.
 He was recruited by Jimmie Dougherty, who was the receivers coach for UCLA at the time.
 He signed his National Letter of Intent on December 20, 2017, becoming the first official signing for their new head coach, Chip Kelly.